Model-specific functions

 maternclusterprocess(; λ=10, μ=10, r=0.1, xmin=0, xmax=1, ymin=0, ymax=1, unit_bounding_box=false)

-If unit_bounding_box is true, then the simulated points will be scaled so that the longest side of their bounding box is equal to one (this may change the simulation window).
+If unit_bounding_box = true, the simulated points will be scaled so that the longest side of their bounding box is equal to one (this may change the simulation window).

 See also the R package spatstat, which provides functions for simulating from a range of point processes and which can be interfaced from Julia using RCall.